getMADD.com

 In 2003, the NHTSA worked with MADD by releasing "alarmingly" high numbers first and then revising them downward later after all states had passed the .08 law.

-Even so, the more relevant number is deaths per Vehicle Mile Traveled (VMT), which continued to declined each year in both categories until 2005.
+Even so, the more relevant number is deaths per Vehicle Mile Traveled (VMT), which continued to declined each year in both categories until 2005, and again in 2006, 2007, 2008 and 2009.

 Another related quote, not publicized because it does not promote the anti-alcohol agenda: